 12. Draw a special square using the radius of this circle as one side.
 Find the perimeter and area of the square and then find the circumference and area of the circle.

-13. Find the radius of a circle that has twice the circumference of the circle below.
+- 13. Find the radius of a circle that has twice the circumference of the circle below.
+Draw the circle. - 14.
+Find the radius of a circle that has twice the area of the circle below.
 Draw the circle.